Weight lifting straps are a great way of increasing your grip on barbells, dumbbells, and pretty many other pieces of gym kit.

 Who uses lifting straps?

-Whilst they tend to be more popular amongst powerlifters and bodybuilders, everyone can benefit from using deadlift straps in their training routines.
-From my experience as a personal trainer, I noticed that the quality of many of my client’s pull exercises was compromised by their lack of grip strength.
+Whilst they tend to be more popular amongst powerlifters and bodybuilders, everyone can benefit from using dead lift straps in their training routines.
+From my experience as a personal trainer, I noticed that the quality of many of my client’s pull exercises were compromised by their lack of grip strength.
 This really held back the progress they could make in the exercises I prescribed for them, which in turn, extended the time required for them to reach the results they were looking for.

 From a psychological stance, going into a set believing that you will be able to complete it makes it far more likely that you will.
 With my rather odd benefit out of the way, here are five of the more commonly reported benefits.